-A copy of the School's Accessibility Plan can be provided upon request.
+A copy of the School's Accessibility Plan is provided on the School website or can be provided upon request.

 PARENTAL RESPONSIBILITY

 To ensure that parents and pupils can be given the most appropriate advice and support, it is important that all relevant information and documentation about any possible special educational need and any history of learning support is shared with the School.
 Parents must provide the Head of Learning Support with copies of any reports or recommendations concerning the pupil's special educational needs or disability from previous schools or elsewhere.
 Parents agree to do this when completing the registration form and accepting the terms and conditions of the parent contract.